 Family Activities

-Children of members can enrol for up to 12 months; other children (including grandchildren) can enrol for a single activity only, and this can be done twice in a 12 month period.
+Children of members can enrol for up to 12 months.
+Other children (including grandchildren) can enrol for a single activity only, and this can be done twice in a 12 month period.

 How to enrol a child for BBW Family activities